 Stephen Costello has been hailed as ‘a prodigiously gifted singer whose voice makes an immediate impact’ (Associated Press).
 The Philadelphia-born tenor quickly established a reputation as a ‘first-class talent’ (Opera News) after coming to national attention in 2007, when, aged 26, he made his Metropolitan Opera debut on the company’s season-opening night.
 Two years later, Stephen won the prestigious Richard Tucker Award, and he has since appeared at many of the world’s most important opera houses and music festivals, including the Royal Opera House, Deutsche Oper Berlin, Wiener Staatsoper, Opéra national de Paris, Deutsche Staatsoper, Gran Teatre del Liceu, Semperoper Dresden, Bayerische Staatsoper, Lyric Opera of Chicago, Hamburgische Staatsoper, San Francisco Opera, Washington National Opera, Bolshoi Theatre Moscow, Arena di Verona, Salzburger Festspiele, Bregenzer Festspiele, and Glyndebourne Festival.
 As Opera News noted in a recent ‘Spotlight’ double-page spread, ‘the all-American tenor’ is now ‘at the top of his game’.

-In the 2024/25 season, Stephen will return to the Metropolitan Opera for Duca di Mantua Rigoletto and Greenhorn Moby Dick, as well as singing Roméo Roméo et Juliette at Opernhaus Zürich and the title role of Don Carlo at the Bayerische Staatsoper.
-In concert, he will perform Beethoven’s Symphony No. 9 with Michael Tilson Thomas and the Houston Symphony, he will sing a gala concert with Kristine Opolais in Saltillo, Mexico and a series of recitals alongside pianist Anthony Manoli with Arizona Opera.
+Last season saw Stephen return to the Metropolitan Opera for Duca di Mantua Rigoletto and Greenhorn Moby Dick, sing Romeo Romeo et Juliette at Opernhaus Zürich, title role Don Carlo at Bayerische Staatsoper and he made a role debut as Captain Vere Billy Budd at Teatro Colón.
+In concert, he performed Beethoven’s Symphony No. 9 with Michael Tilson Thomas and the Houston Symphony, he sang a gala concert with Kristine Opolais in Saltillo, Mexico and a series of recitals alongside pianist Anthony Manoli with Arizona Opera.

 He has appeared at many of the world’s most important opera houses and music festivals, including the Royal Opera House, Deutsche Oper Berlin, Wiener Staatsoper, Deutsche Staatsoper, Opéra national de Paris, Bayerische Staatsoper, Hamburgische Staatsoper, Gran Teatre del Liceu, Semperoper Dresden, Lyric Opera of Chicago, San Francisco Opera, Washington National Opera, Bolshoi Theatre Moscow, Arena di Verona, Salzburger Festspiele, Bregenzer Festspiele, and Glyndebourne Festival.